 Woodworking can be very nuanced, or it can be very simple.
 Regardless of what you’re doing, though, you’re most likely engaging both your creative skills and practical skills (calculation, reasoning, etc.).

 Activities that are this stimulating are great exercises for the mind.
 They tend to boost moods, help us feel more satisfied, and inspire us to continue pushing the boundaries throughout our lives.

 (Looking for ways to channel your creativity?
-Then, you will never run out of ideas with the Ted’s Woodworking Plans we reviewed here)
+Then, you will never run out of ideas with the Ted’s Woodworking Plans I reviewed here)